NuclearTalent/MachineLearningECT/README.md

 ### Week 1

-- _Monday_	Linear Regression and intro to statistical data analysis
+- _Monday_	Linear Regression and intro to statistical data analysis	(Morten Hjorth-Jensen MHJ)
-- _Tuesday_	Logistic Regression and classification problems, intro to gradient methods
+- _Tuesday_	Logistic Regression and classification problems, intro to gradient methods	(MHJ)
-- _Wednesday_	Decision Trees, Random Forests and Support vector machines
+- _Wednesday_	Decision Trees, Random Forests and Boosting methods (MHJ)
-- _Thursday_	Basics of Neural Networks
+- _Thursday_	Basics of Neural Networks (MHJ)
-- _Friday_	Discussion of nuclear experiments and how to analyze data, presentation of simulated data from Active-Target Time-Projection Chamber (AT-TPC)
+- _Friday_	Discussion of nuclear experiments and how to analyze data, presentation of simulated data from Active-Target Time-Projection Chamber (AT-TPC)	(Daniel Bazin)

 ### Week 2

-- _Monday_	Neural Networks and Deep Learning
+- _Monday_	Neural Networks and Deep Learning (Michelle Kuchera and Raghu Ramanujan, MK and RR)
-- _Tuesday_	From Neural Networks to Convolutional Neural Networks and how to analyze experiment (classification of events and real data)
+- _Tuesday_	From Neural Networks to Convolutional Neural Networks and how to analyze experiment (classification of events and real data)	(MK and RR)
-- _Wednesday_	Analyzing data and recurrent neural networks
+- _Wednesday_	Analyzing data and recurrent neural networks	(MK and RR)
-- _Thursday_	Autoencoders and reinforcement learning
+- _Thursday_	Autoencoders and reinforcement learning	(MK and RR)
 - _Friday_	Beta-decay experiments, how to analyze various events.
-Future directions in machine learning and summary of course.
+Future directions in machine learning and summary of course. (sean Liddick)